 CDPH is temporarily waiving specified licensing requirements and suspending regulatory enforcement for the following requirements:

 1. HSC section 1575 and Title 22 of the California Code of Regulations (CCR) section 78203: Any ADHC that has submitted an application to CDPH may begin providing care prior to obtaining official approval and licensure by CDPH for any of the following:

 - Addition of a service that is not a special service

-4. HSC section 1575.7: Due to the inability to obtain Live Scan services, ADHCs will not be required to submit a BCIA 8016 for the Administrator, Program Director or Fiscal Officer until as soon as practicable but no later than 30 days after the expiration of the state of emergency.
+4. HSC section 1575.7: All Administrators, Program Directors or Fiscal Officers who did not did not submit a completed Live Scan form due to the inability to obtain Live Scan services, are required to submit a BCIA 8016 as soon as practicable but no later than 60 days after the publication of this AFL.